Cooley Peninsula

 • Deluxe Driving Whodunit Hunts: £8.99.

-For us to print & post your Whodunit Hunt booklet a £1.95 cost applies if you live in the UK, £3.10 for ROI addresses – combined/reduced postage applies for more than one trail!
+For us to print and post your Whodunit Hunt booklet a £1.95 cost applies if you live in the UK, £3.60 for ROI addresses – reduced postage applies for more than one trail!
 For pricing in Euro see Paypal comments below.

-To buy multiple copies of a Whodunit Hunt for teams to ‘compete’ (e.g. hen/stag day, team building event) check our our brand new Team Events page!
+To buy multiple copies of a Whodunit Hunt for teams to ‘compete’ (e.g. hen/stag day, team building event) check our Team Events page!

 The photo shows an example booklet.
-If printing a booklet for the first time, use this printing link for guidance.
+If printing a booklet for the first time, this printing link gives guidance.

-To pay by Paypal, fill in the form below and we’ll email an invoice with the amount to send to our Paypal account.
-(If your card isn’t in GBP, Paypal converts from your home-currency to GBP so you know you’re sending the correct amount).
+Fill in the form below only if you wish to pay by Paypal – we’ll email an invoice with instructions.
+(If your card isn’t in GBP, Paypal converts from your home-currency so you know you’re sending the correct amount).

-Please check your junk/spam folder if you haven’t heard back from us in a while – invoices are usually sent in 5-10 minutes.
-After receiving your first email from us, add our email address to your email contacts to ensure booklets get to your inbox.
+Please check your junk/spam folder if you’re waiting a while to hear back from us – invoices usually sent to you within 15 minutes.
+Add our email address to your email contacts to ensure booklets get to your inbox.

-Please use the contact page for any queries about an order.
+Use the contact page for queries about your order.

 Please enable JavaScript in your browser to complete this form.